kenhanscombe/ukbkings/README.md

-# ukbkings: a KCL interface to UKB project data on Rosalind HPC
+# ukbkings: the KCL interface to UKB data on Rosalind

 <!-- badges: start -->
 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 [![Travis build status](https://travis-ci.org/kenhanscombe/ukbkings.svg?branch=master)](https://travis-ci.org/kenhanscombe/ukbkings)
 <!-- badges: end -->

-`ukbkings` includes a few basic tools to access UK Biobank (UKB) project data on Rosalind HPC, for UKB-approved King's College London (KCL) researchers and collaborators on a project-by-project basis.
-Access to a particular project is restricted to named KCL researchers and collaborators, approved by the UKB for a particular study.
+`ukbkings` includes a includes functions to access UK Biobank (UKB) project data on the Rosalind High Performance Computing (HPC) cluster, for UKB-approved King's College London (KCL) researchers and collaborators.
+Access to data for a particular project is restricted to named collaborators on the project.

 ***

-**NOTE: This package is only useful for UKB-approved KCL reasearchers and their collaborators, with an account on Rosalind HPC, and access to the particular project's associated data.**
+**NOTE: This package is only useful for UKB-approved KCL reasearchers and their collaborators, with an account on Rosalind, and access to the particular project's associated data.**

 ***